dougspeed/LDAK/README.md

 # Welcome to the LDAK GitHub Pages

-Please note that this page focuses on how to download LDAK; if you are instead looking for advice on how to run LDAK, please visit either www.ldak-kvik.com (for documentation related to LDAK-KVIK) or www.dougspeed.com (for documentation on all other features of LDAK).
+Please note that this page focuses on how to download LDAK; if you are instead looking for advice on how to run LDAK, please visit either www.ldak-kvik.com (for documentation related to LDAK-KVIK) or www.dougspeed.com (for documentation on all other features).

 If you find this page confusing, you may prefer to instead follow the instructions on www.dougspeed.com/two-simple-analyses.